 The Disciplinary Committee, comprising of the Operations Manager, Front Office Manager, Welfare Officer, Centre Director, Director of Studies (DOS) are empowered to issue formal warnings in cases of low and/or erratic attendance.

-- The formal oral warning (face-to-face/telephone) will advise the student of the reason(s) for the warning, of the seriousness of the issue, and the possible consequences should it continue.
+- The formal face-toface oral warning (The student will be contacted by telephone or sent an email in the event that a face-to-face warning is not possible) will advise the student of the reason(s) for the warning, of the seriousness of the issue, and the possible consequences should it continue.
 If the person is not available, a verbal warning will be sent via e-mail and will be considered as a verbal warning.

 - The Welfare Officer will formally warn a student who fails to show up to class over three consecutive days or/and with less than 85% attendance.